mRcSchwering/magic-soup/README.md

 ### Example

-The basic building blocks of what a cell can do is essentially defined by the chemistry.
+The basic building blocks of what a cell can do are defined by the world's chemistry.
 There are molecules and reactions that can convert these molecules.
 Cells can develop proteins with domains that can transport these molecules, catalyze the reactions, and be regulated by molecules.
 Any reaction or transport happens only if energetically favourable.
 Below, I am defining the reaction $CO2 + NADPH \rightleftharpoons formiat + NADP$.
-The molecules are defined with a fictional standard Gibbs free energy of formation.
+Each molecule species is defined with a fictional standard Gibbs free energy of formation.

 ```python
 import torch